python/devguide/getting-started/pull-request-lifecycle.rst

 the title (``gh-NNNNNN:``).
 For example, ``gh-12345: Fix bug when spam module is served with eggs``.

-The pull request description field should be a detailed summary.
+The pull request description field should be a succinct summary.
 This is a great place to note caveats, provide links to references, and explain decisions made in the pull request.
 Avoid over-explaining: simpler descriptions are easier to read, so make sure not to write large descriptions for simple changes.

-Use ``#NNNNN`` in the description to refer to and link relevant issues.

 Converting an existing patch from b.p.o to GitHub